XanderStrike/caketop-theater/readme.md

 contributing
 ------------

 Please do!
 I'd love to see your pull requests.
+If you've got a feeature idea, go ahead and submit an issue.

 license and attribution
 -----------------------